Norway has launched a new satellite to test a new low-light imaging system as well as receive ship position signals.

 This fourth unit also has a new prototype low-light camera and will trial a new encryption solution.

-The low light camera is capable of detecting vessels of over 30m in length, even during periods of darkness, such as the lengthy permanent darkness of the Arctic winters.
+The low-light camera can detect vessels of over 30 metres in length, even during periods of darkness, such as the lengthy permanent darkness of the Arctic winters.

 The encryption system will ensure secure telemetry and the transmission of commands and data.

-The Norwegian Coastal Administration owns and operates Norway's AIS system and has the responsibility of securing its waters.
+The Norwegian Coastal Administration owns and operates Norway’s AIS system and is responsible for securing its waters.

 “This satellite reinforces Norway’s ability to monitor activities in our maritime areas,” said Einar Vik Arset, NCA coastal director.